 Land and buildings are carried at fair value.
 Land and buildings were last revalued as at 30 June 2018, based on independent valuations by Option, CBRE Valuations Pty Ltd and Knight Frank.
 The valuers used a market approach that reflects observed prices for recent market transactions for similar properties and incorporate adjustments for factors specific to the land in question, including size, location, covenants and other encumbrances and current use.

-Note 11.
-Non-current assets - Intangible assets
+Note 14.
+Intangible assets

 Consolidated

-2019 \$'000 2018 \$'000
+2020 \$'000 2019 \$'000

-Goodwill - at cost 98 98
+Goodwill - at cost 632 98

-Carbon sequestration rights Less: Accumulated amortisation 64 (5) 59 64 (5) 59
+Carbon sequestration rights Less: Accumulated amortisation 64 (64) 64 (5)

-Carbon farming initiative reforestation 7
+59

-Carbon credits 170 170
+Carbon credits 191 170

-327 334
+823 327